 Note: (1) IUC updates the values for past years based on the U.S. Energy Information Administration (EIA) data.

-Source Notes: (1) Wind Nameplate Capacity by megawatts (MW) for 2006-2021 based on generator information in Form EIA-860 based on generating units greater than 1 MW, physically located in Iowa, where wind is identified as the prime mover for the applicable year.
-(2) Wind Energy Generated by megawatt hours (MWh) for 2006-2021 was taken from Form EIA-923.
+Source Notes: (1) Wind Nameplate Capacity by megawatts (MW) is based on generator information in Form EIA-860 among generating units greater than 1 MW, physically located in Iowa, where wind is identified as the prime mover for the applicable year.
+(2) Wind Energy Generated by megawatt hours (MWh) was taken from Form EIA-923.
 This energy was generated from units greater than 1 MW within the state of Iowa, but some portion of the energy may have been consumed out of state.
-The data applicable to the years 2006-2021 comes from the final EIA-923 data for each applicable year.
 (3) This column is calculated by comparing wind-based generation to generation from all fuel sources based on EIA-923.

-Source: 2021 generation by fuel source per EIA 923.
+Source: 2024 generation by fuel source per EIA 923.
 Some portion of both the wind and non-wind energy generated within a state may have been consumed out of state.
-Download combined data table.

 Frequently asked questions related to wind-powered generators in Iowa.